earloc/TeGun/readme.md

 for creating NuGet-Packages out of ordinary, unpackaged assemblies.

 ## Synopsis ##
-TeGun (NuGet reversed) is a simple, yet handy cross-platform(.netcore) commandline-utility for creating nuget packages (nupkg) from a bunch of ordinary assembliy files.
+TeGun (NuGet reversed) is a simple, yet handy cross-platform(.netcore) commandline-utility for creating nuget packages (nupkg) from a bunch of ordinary, unpackaged assemblies.
 The main goal is to provide a fast tooling experience when dealing with third-party assemblies that do not come packaged via e.g. Nuget.org.
 Such assemblies quick become unhandy when confronted with any CI/CD-Environment, as those often need to be either installed on (a variaty of) build-machines or - most of the time - get their way into version control systems, which unnecessarily bloats the code repository (especially in cloud-hosted build environments, where such dependencies can´t even be installed).